 Concessional (deductible) Contributions are often described as those before tax.
-Examples of Concessional Contributions include (but are not limited to), Super Guarantee (Currently at 10%, but soon to be 10.5%), Salary Sacrifice amounts, and any Personal Contributions which you claim as a tax deduction.
+Examples of Concessional Contributions include (but are not limited to), Super Guarantee (currently at 10.5%, but soon to be 11.0%), Salary Sacrifice amounts, and any Personal Contributions you claim as a tax deduction.

-For the 2022 year, the Concessional Contribution cap is \$27,500, however, like much of Tax Law, there are exceptions.
-The major exception is that although the cap is \$27,500 per annum if you do not use all of the cap in one year (providing you meet the eligibility criteria), you can carry the shortfall forward for a maximum of the next five years.
+For the 2023 year, the Concessional Contribution Cap is \$27,500 and unless changed in the May 2023 Budget the Cap will remain \$27,500 for the year ended 30th June 2024.
+However, there are exceptions.
+The major exception is that although the cap is \$27,500 per annum, if you have not used all the Concessional Cap in one year (providing you meet the eligibility criteria), you can carry the shortfall forward to the next year and do so for a maximum of five years.